nickstanley574/nickstanley574.github.io/_posts/2022-03-18-water-sensors-the-smartest-home-device.md

 A little over a year after I setup the sensors, my partner and I were woken up a Pagerduty alert at 2 in the morning.
 That was the moment the hot water hose under our kitchen sink decided to fail.
 My guess is the water was going for no more than 2 minutes before the alarm triggered, and in that time 2 to 4 gallons of water got on the kitchen floor.
 If we stayed asleep we would have easily woken up to an disaster.

-“Smart” water sensors are worth every penny and every minute I need to maintain them by updating firmware, testing them and changing their batteries.
+Smart water sensors are worth every penny and every minute I need to maintain them by updating firmware, testing them and changing their batteries.
 They have paid for themselves and are one of the few IoT devices on my home network.